tc10815/ParkEzAI/README.md

 ## Step 2 progress
 ### Current step
-Working script locates vehicles (using YOLO recognition), and report what parkings spots they're in:
+Currently locates vehicles (using YOLO recognition), and reports what parking spots they're in:

 ![Python output](./core_scripts/example.jpg)

+Currently working on overparking detection (tricky) and will work on recommending best space after (should be trivial).

 ## Step 1 retrospective: PHP to Django migration
 ### Remade Part 1 in Django.
 Django is more scalable and secure, almost production ready.
 A Python backend will be useful for machine learning in Requirements 2 and 3.S